jaccomoc/jactl/docs/pages/language-guide.md

 }
 ```

+> **Note**<br/>
-> Note that this just an example.
+> This just an example.
+A better way to count items matching a regex would be something like:
-> In reality this code should just be something like `x.filter{ /thing/i }.size()`.
+> `x.filter{ /thing/i }.size()`

-Now consider the following code:
+Now consider the following code where a function returns a closure that closes over a variable `count` which is
+local to the scope of the function:
 ```groovy
 def counter() {
  int count = 0